austinsaccounts/earth-year-calculator/readme.md

 ````
 $ npm run tests
 ````
-a browser should appear telling you the test results
+a browser should appear telling you the test results. the tests themselves reside at /spec/earthyear-spec.js and the logic used can be found at /src/earth-year-calc.js

 ### Break down into end to end tests

-Currently these tests are based on someone 100 years of age, this was simply because it was the easiest way to track the math, all off worl results are given in whole numbers representing years and rounded to the nearest whole number
+Currently these tests are based on someone 100 years of age, this was simply because it was the easiest way to track the math, most of the results are given in whole numbers representing years and rounded to the nearest whole number.

 ```
 $ let results = new Agefinder(birthDate, today);